Sandhyashree1812/flask-ci-cd-assignment/README.md

 Update the repository's README.md to cover:
 ● Prerequisites (AWS resources, IAM permissions, EC2 setup) ● How to configure the pipeline's required secrets
-● How the deploy step connects to EC2 (SSH or SSM) and why you chose that method 3
+● How the deploy step connects to EC2 (SSH or SSM) and why you chose that method
-© 2025 HeroX Private Limited.
-All rights reserved
 ● How to reproduce a deployment manually if the pipeline were unavailable Deliverables
 1. GitHub repository containing: